ComposableFi/composable/rfcs/0013-deprecate-currency-factory.md

 utilize it.
 Assuming we replace the reservation system, Currency Factory will be left without value.

+## Requirements

+If we are to deprecate Currency Factory, we will need to ensure the requirements it fulfills are still met by some solution.

+* Permissioned asset creation can be done without collision in the asset ID

+* Asset metadata is available

+Additionally, Currency Factory failed to meet some requirements that we should enforce in a future solution.

+* Permissionless asset creation can be done without collision in the asset ID

 ## Solution Proposals

 There are multiple ways we could go about replacing Currency Factory.
 Possible